 Unfortunately, there is no specific number of backlinks all businesses should chase when attempting to build their domain authority (DA).
 Mostly, the number of backlinks you need to rank on page 1 of Google depends on how much competition there is in your affiliate marketing niche and how reliable your website is.

-As a general rule, if your site is in a highly competitive niche, you will need more backlinks.
-Therefore if you are in a less competitive industry, you will only need fewer backlinks.
-Additionally, if your site is not authoritative, you will need more backlinks, and if it is authoritative, you will need fewer backlinks.
+Generally, you will need more backlinks if your site is in a highly competitive niche.
+Therefore, if you are in a less competitive industry, you will only need fewer backlinks.
+Additionally, if your site is not authoritative, you will need more backlinks; if it is authoritative, you will need fewer backlinks.

 A site should at least have 40 to 50 backlinks to the homepage and between 0 to 100 backlinks to each web page to be competitive for SEO.
-For a low, competitive niche, you will need at least 20 backlinks to rank and between 50 to 100 for highly competitive keywords.
+For a low, competitive niche, you will need at least 20 backlinks to rank and between 50 and 100 for highly competitive keywords.

 According to studies, the average number of backlinks a site needs to rank on the first page of Google search results is around 203, and to rank in the top 3, you will need close to 521 backlinks.
-This basically indicates that the more backlinks you have, the better the SEO of your website is.
+This indicates that the more backlinks you have, the better the SEO of your website is.
 However, this only counts if you have high-quality backlinks.

 One of the most common link-building myths is that search engines penalize businesses for building too many backlinks in one day.
 However, you can use as many links as you wish as long as they come from an authoritative site and your anchor text profile feels natural.

 Besides the fact that the anchor text looks natural, you must also remember that you can only build a few backlinks to web pages that should only get a few backlinks.
 For instance, a non-promotional power page is content-heavy with fantastic content, usually goes in-depth to solve a problem, and can accommodate more backlinks than an affiliate marketing site that only offers services.